-3. Intelligent Transportation System (ITS)
+B-3.
+Intelligent Transportation System (ITS)

 The KYTC has a variety of Intelligent Transportation System (ITS) programs both operational and under construction throughout Kentucky.
-The Cabinet has operational freeway traffic management systems in Northern Kentucky (ARTIMIS) and Metro Louisville (TRIMARC).
+The Cabinet has operational freeway traffic management systems in Northern Kentucky (Ohio TMC) and Metro Louisville (TRIMARC).
 The Cumberland Gap Tunnel (CGT) Center provides traffic management, as well as other tunnel-related services.
-The Transportation Operations Center (TOC) in Frankfort provides support to those facilities, and also provides traffic management services to the rural areas of Kentucky.
+The Cumberland Gap Tunnel Authority operates for KYTC, but is independent from the State Transportation Operations Center (TOC).
+The TOC in Frankfort provides support to those facilities, and also provides traffic management services to the rural areas of Kentucky.

 The KYTC has implemented ITS projects in the Lexington, Elizabethtown, Bowling Green, Paducah, and Ft.
 Campbell areas.
 These projects include Dynamic Message Signs (DMS), cameras, and roadway sensors.
-Provision has been made to allow the respective affected Highway Districts to control the DMS and cameras for traffic, maintenance, and construction purposes.
-Obsolete DMS and cameras have been replaced within the ARTIMIS area, and a contract to provide Speed Data services is in-place within that same region.
+Obsolete DMS and cameras are being replaced within the Northern Kentucky and Elizabethtown areas, and Speed Data services are available statewide.
+Our ITS Architecture was updated in 2015.

-The TRIMARC system has been expanded with ITS additions on I-71 and I-264 within the Louisville Metro area and additional assets are being added as part of the Ohio River Bridges project.
-ITS projects to provide additional instrumentation within the Elizabethtown, Louisville, Oldham County, and Boone County areas are complete.
+The TRIMARC system has been expanded within the Louisville Metro area as part of the Ohio River Bridges project.
 Other operational systems include the Road Weather Information Stations (RWIS) in 39 locations to provide Highway District Maintenance personnel, as well as others, with vital roadway weather information for critical purposes such as snow and ice maintenance.

 On a statewide level, the KYTC has an operational Freeway Service Patrol (SAFE Patrol) which provides motorist assistance and Incident Management services on Kentucky's interstates and parkways.
 The KYTC has implemented the Condition Acquisition and Reporting System (CARS) and associated 511 systems.
 This allows data entered into the CARS database to be translated into a text-to-voice system with interactive voice recognition to provide automated, up-to-date traffic and road information by dialing the three digit telephone number 511.
 The KYTC has accomplished this in an efficient and cost-effective manner as a member of the CARS-511 multi-state consortium.
 This system provides the ability to gather and share with the traveling public the road and weather conditions along National Highway System routes.
-The partnership with the Cabinet's District Offices, the Transportation Operations Center in Frankfort, Division of Traffic Operations, Kentucky Vehicle Enforcement, and the Kentucky State Police ensures the highest level of information provided to the traveling public through the use of the common software.
-The KYTC has invested additional funds into the CARS-511 system within the current biennium to upgrade the various systems components and to provide more timely and accurate incident data to the public.
-For example, motorists are now able to receive customized trip data on a regular basis (e.g., daily rush hour routing) through the CARS Messenger service.
+The partnership with the Cabinet's District Offices, the Transportation Operations Center in Frankfort, Division of Traffic Operations, Kentucky Vehicle Enforcement, WAZE, and the Kentucky State Police ensures the highest level of information provided to the traveling public through the use of the common software.

-4. Transportation Alternatives Program (TAP)
+B-4.
+Transportation Alternatives Program (TAP)